-After the disposal of the Trading segment of the Group since March 2019, other than ODM/OEM, none of the other segments meets any of the quantitative thresholds for determining reportable segments.
-The management believes that ODM/OEM segment representing the financial position of the Group, therefore the management is of the opinion that there is only one significant operating division - manufacturing of toys and premium products remain in the Group.
-Those financial data has been disclosed in the Statement of Financial Position and the Statement of Profit or Loss.
+After the disposal of the Trading segment of the Group since March 2019, other than Original Design Manufacturer/ Original Equipment Manufacturer ("ODM/OEM"), none of the other segments meets any of the quantitative thresholds for determining reportable segments.
+Management believes that ODM/OEM segment representing the financial position of the Group, therefore management is of the opinion that there is only one significant operating division - manufacturing of toys and premium products remain in the Group.
+Those financial data has been disclosed in the Statements of Financial Position and the Consolidated Statement of Profit or Loss.